GabrielSlima/blog/articles/oop-inheritance-composition-association.md

         don't necessarily have to die once their "owner" dies.
 They can live by themselves simply for the fact that they can provide services for other types of objects.
-        They tend to be more generic, therefore, more reusable.
+        They tend to be more generic, therefore, reusable.
     </p>
     <h3>Why use association?</h3>
     <h4>Readability</h4>